dell/common-github-actions/go-code-tester/README.md

           skip-list: "this/pkg1,this/pkg2"
           # Optional paramter to enable the race detector
           race-detector: "true"
           # Optional parameter to skip tests
           skip-test: "TestToSkip"
+          # Optional parameter to specify regex for tests to run
+          run-test: "TestToRun"
 ```

 The `threshold` for the Action is a coverage percentage threshold that every package must meet.
 The default `threshold` is 90.